-150. SCF arrangements should cover structural reforms that are deemed to be critical for achieving a stable and sustainable macroeconomic position in the short term.
-Structural benchmarks are critical measures that are intended to serve as clear markers in the assessment of progress in the implementation of critical structural reforms in the context of a program review.
+are critical measures that are intended to serve as clear markers in the assessment of progress in the implementation of critical structural reforms in the context of a program review.
 Structural benchmarks should be used as parsimoniously as possible, and their macro-criticality explicitly justified in program documents, ideally in the structural benchmark table.
-Reviews are the primary tool for monitoring performance on the structural elements of the program, by judging progress relative to the relevant objectives.123 Specific objectives should be defined for periods covered by individual reviews, with related structural benchmarks that are critical for achieving the program's objectives.
-The appropriate number of structural benchmarks depends on a variety of country-specific factors, including the centrality of structural reforms for achieving the program's objectives and country capacity; SCF arrangements would typically contain less than 5 structural benchmarks per semiannual review.
+Reviews are the primary tool for monitoring performance on the structural elements of the program, by judging progress relative to the relevant objectives.129 Specific objectives should be defined for periods covered by individual reviews, with related structural benchmarks that are critical for achieving the program's objectives.
+The appropriate number of structural benchmarks depends on a variety of country-specific factors, including the centrality of structural reforms for achieving the program's objectives and country capacity; SCF arrangements would typically contain less than five structural benchmarks per semiannual review.
 The use of structural PCs was discontinued in 2009.

-151. Any structural benchmark that is significantly delayed can be re-dated and re-linked to the next program review, if the benchmark remains macro-critical to the program.
+155. Any structural benchmark that is significantly delayed can be re-dated and re-linked to the next program review, if the benchmark remains macro-critical to the program.
 If it seems that implementing a structural benchmark is no longer possible as defined under the program (say, due to a change in the authorities' reform plans or other changes in circumstances), a new benchmark or a modified version of the original one may be appropriate as long as it is critical to achieve program goals.